Run for Charity

 Raising money for a cause that you support by running for a charity is a great way to give back to your community and help those in need.
 Charities rely on the donations and support of the community and they really appreciate those who take it upon themselves to raise funds by walking or doing a run for charity.

-You don't have to organise your own charity running event to fundraise for charity.
+You don't have to organise your own charity running event to fundraise for the charity of your choice.
 Many organised charity races, large and small, will let you raise money for any charity you wish.
 Searching online for charity runs in and around your local area is a great place to start; and, not only will you be raising money for a good cause, but you're also likely to meet new people with shared interests, either while training or at the event itself.
 If you do wish to organise your own fundraising running for charity event, have a look at our holding your own event page.
-Click here for our remaining Great North Run places Great North Run Charity places.
+We can get you into a race such as Great North Run Charity places.

 We have a limited number of run for charity places for popular runs and marathons such as the Great North Run.
-If you’d like to be considered for one of our remaining charity places for the Great North Run, then click here.
+If you’d like to be considered for a guaranteed charity place for the Great North Run, then click here.

 If you’re thinking about taking up a charity challenge this year to raise money for Alder Hey, and you're new to running, the best way of getting started is to join your local Park Run, sign up to the Couch to 5k programme or start jogging in your local area.
 It’s always best to speak to a health professional before starting any new strenuous exercise regime, especially if you have a medical condition which could be affected by running.